Him Law: Early life

 Law was born to a simple Hakka family in the New Territories.
 As his parents were divorced when he was young, he was brought up by his uncle who did not have any children.
 He has an older sister who is two years older than him.
 His father is a hair stylist, his mother is a make-up artist, and his older sister is a piano teacher.

 Law attended Tai Po Government Secondary School where he was a member of the basketball and association football teams.
-He was devoted to sports—he would go to basketball practice everyday after school and football practice every weekday night.
+He was devoted to sports—he would go to basketball practice every day after school and football practice every weekday night.
 On weekends, he would hang out in football courts during the day and basketball courts at night.
 When Law was 16, he worked as a part-time lifeguard.

 Following his Form 5 graduation in 2001, he briefly worked as a lifeguard at a private swimming venue in Villa Esplanada, Tsing Yi Island, using the money he earned to study stress and rescue diving at the Happy Valley Athletic Association.
 In 2004, Law earned the annual Lifeguard Award.
 Seeing that being a lifeguard earns little income and is unsuitable to be a lifelong career, Law planned to attend a fire academy to become a firefighter.
 However, he decided against it and prepared himself for attending a police academy instead.